Conformal form-invariant parametrization of scalar-tensor gravity theories: A critical analysis: Discussion and concluding remarks

+In the form \eqref{c-1}, the STG action is suitable for the analysis under the passive approach to CT, while in the form \eqref{c-2}, it is suitable for the analysis under the active approach instead.

-\item Following the PACT we have demonstrated that, in terms of the physical metric $\mathfrak{g}_{\mu\nu}$ and of the conformal invariant scalar $\vphi$ (see their definitions in equation \eqref{phys-g-vphi}), the action \eqref{c-1} can be written in the Jordan frame Brans-Dicke parametrization:
+\item Following the PACT we have demonstrated that, in terms of the physical metric $\mathfrak{g}_{\mu\nu}$ and of the conformal invariant scalar $\vphi$ (see their definitions in equation \eqref{phys-g-vphi}), the action \eqref{c-1} can be written in JFBD parametrization: